kiliantscherny/Fun-With-LEGO-data/README.md

    - [optionally] feel free to update the start and end dates (as well as the crontab) of each DAG to suit your needs if you wish to extract and load the data at different times
    - Choose which DAG(s) to run:
      - If you want to ingest the Rebrickable database, run the `REBRICKABLE_DATA_INGESTION` DAG
-        >[!TIP]
-        >You will need to run this first, before you can run any of the other DAGs, as they are reliant on the `sets` table that is created from it
      - If you want to get the Brick Insights data, run the `BRICK_INSIGHTS_LEGO_SET_RATINGS` DAG
      - If you want to ingest the Aggregated LEGO data, run the `AGGREGATED_LEGO_DATA_INGESTION` DAG
      - If you want to scrape the LEGO website (optional), run the `LEGO_WEBSITE_SET_PRICES_RATINGS` DAG
+>[!TIP]
+>You will need to run `REBRICKABLE_DATA_INGESTION` first, before you can run any of the other DAGs, as they are reliant on the `sets` table that is created from it
    - Depending on several variables (the number years for which you want set information, your internet connection, etc.), the DAGs can take a while to run (from a few minutes to several hours)
    - To stop Airflow, run `docker-compose down --volumes --rmi all`
 4. **dbt Cloud: to transform your raw data into something useful**